randolfuy01/Graph-traversal/DesignDoc.md

 - ***enqueue(Node<T> newNode)**: Adds an existing node to the end of the list.
 - **dequeue():** Removes and returns the first node from the list, supporting the queue functionality required in BFS.
 - **begin() const:** Returns the first node in the list, allowing iteration from the start of the list.
-- **to_string(const T& t) const:** Converts a node’s value to a string, useful for printing node values when using templates.
 - **printLinkedList() const:** Returns a string representation of the entire list, showing all nodes in a chain (e.g., "A -> B -> C").

 ### Graph Class Functions